Last Updated on 17/04/2021

 Service costs can average £700 annually.

-Several older models of the 916 are readily available to purchase currently.
-The costs vary from £14,000 to £20,000 for the standard models and creep up to £30,000+ for the more exclusive special-edition models and the original 1994 variants.
+Several older models of the Ducati 916 are readily available to purchase currently.
+The costs vary from £14,000 to £20,000 for the standard models.
+A Ducati 916 SPS will creep up and past the £30,000 mark for a mint condition as will the other exclusive special-edition models and the original 1994 variants.